denisdzhindo/webdrivercamp-learning-python/python_beginning/README.md

-This project covers some core Python beginner exercies
+This project covers some core Python beginner exercises

 All files are executable